cri98-dev/sist-cloud-project/README.md

 The application above will run on a 3 Azure VMs cluster, in a user-created Kubernetes cluster of 3 nodes (1 master, 2 workers).
 Calico in VXLAN mode will be used by K8s as networking plugin.

+Every component of the picture above will run in a different pod.
+(There is also another component not shown in the schema above, zookeeper, needed by kafka.
+This will run in a separte pod as well).

+The master host will also host a local Docker registry where most of the Docker images (the custom ones) this project is made up of will be pushed, and downloaded as needed by worker nodes.
+This registry will only be reachable by hosts in the same Azure vnet as master host's one.

 # Disclaimer

 <b><h3>This product uses the Flickr API but is not endorsed or certified by SmugMug, Inc.</h3></b>